ibrahim-mohd/undulation-corrected-density-for-lipid-bilayers/README.md

 # Introduction
 The script does undulation correction for density profile for  large lipid bilayers.

-# How is mass or electron assigned
+# How is mass or electron assigned to CG-Martini beads